up1/kong/spec/readme.md

 Test helpers for Kong (integration) tests
 =========================================

-To generate the documentation run the following command in the `./spec` directory of the Kong source tree:
+To generate the documentation run the following command in the Kong source tree:

 ```
 # install ldoc using LuaRocks
 luarocks install ldoc

-# generate the docs
+# generate and open the docs
-ldoc .
+cd spec && ldoc . && open docs/index.html && cd ..
 ```

 ## Environment variables